 Your hemp oil extracts need to carry the following pieces of information:

 When it comes to QR codes, they should carry your batch size, expiration date, certificate of analysis, batch date, number, and product name.
-It should carry a Florida CBD QR, which you can use for information with a device.
+It should have a Florida CBD QR, which you can use for information with a device.

 So, make your customers sure that you are honest with them at all times.